Last update: Jun 21, 2022

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Provide your unexpired Wisconsin driver license or DOT-issued ID card number.
 If you do not have a current and valid DOT-issued driver license or ID card, provide the last four digits of your social security number.
+If you do not have a current and valid DOT-issued driver license or ID card or social security number, you will still be able to register to vote.
 You must also provide Proof of Residence documentation when registering.
 All Proof of Residence documents must show your name and current residential address.
-Acceptable forms include: a copy of your current and valid State of WI Driver’s License or State ID card; any other official identification card or license issued by a WI governmental body or unit; any identification card issued by an employer with a photo of the card holder, but not including a business card; a real estate tax bill or receipt for the current year or the year preceding the date of the election; a university, college or technical college identification card (must include photo) ONLY if the voter provides a fee receipt dated within the last 9 months or the institution provides a certified housing list to the municipal clerk; a gas, electric or telephone service statement (utility bill) for the period commencing no earlier than 90 days before Election Day; a bank or credit card statement; a paycheck or paystub; a check or other document issued by a unit of government; a letter on public or private social service agency letterhead identifying a homeless voter and describing the individual’s residence for voting purposes; an intake document from a residential care facility such as a nursing home or assisted living facility.
+Acceptable forms include: a copy of your current and valid State of WI Driver’s License or State ID card; any other official identification card or license issued by a WI governmental body or unit; any identification card issued by an employer with a photo of the card holder, but not including a business card; a real estate tax bill or receipt for the current year or the year preceding the date of the election; a university, college or technical college identification card (must include photo) ONLY if the voter provides a fee receipt dated within the last 9 months or the institution provides a certified housing list to the municipal clerk; a gas, electric or telephone service statement (utility bill) for the period commencing no earlier than 90 days before the date of registration; a bank or credit card statement; a paycheck or paystub; a check or other document issued by a unit of government; a letter on public or private social service agency letterhead identifying a homeless voter and describing the individual’s residence for voting purposes; an intake document from a residential care facility such as a nursing home or assisted living facility.

 - Box 7 - Choice of Party: Wisconsin does NOT require that you register with a party to participate in partisan primary elections.